willgpaik/ubuntu_aci/README.md

 - 16.04: https://packages.ubuntu.com/xenial/
 - 18.04: https://packages.ubuntu.com/bionic/

 Recipes here may include unnecessary packages for certain software installation.
+Size of the container is ~600 MB

 More packages will be added in the future.